OpenDICOMweb/core/README.md

-# system
+# Core

-The foundation of the ODW SDK.
+The Core package is the foundation of the ODW SDK.

-It supports:
+It defines DICOM objects such as:

+1. Tags
+2. Elements
+3. Datasets
+4. Entities

+It defines DICOM values such as:

-1. errors
+1. Ages
-2. logging
+2. Dates
+3. DateTimes
+4. Frames
+5. Times
+5. Uids
+6. Uuids

+It also defines DICOM utility classes such as:

+1.

 3. throwOnError
 4. client package
 5. server package